jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | 802.11ac   | Wi-Fi 5    | 1 Gbps |2.4 GHz               |
         | 802.11ax   | Wi-Fi 6/Wi-Fi 6E     | 9.5 Gbps |2.4 GHz   |

+    - Modes:
+        - Ad hoc: directly connects two clients
+        - Standalone: connects lcients using a WAP, but not to wired resources
+        - Infrastructure: connects endpoints to a central network, not to each other
+        - Wired extension: uses a wireless access point to link wireless clients to a wired network
     - **Zigbee**: IoT equipment communications concept based on Bluetooth
         - Low power/low throughput
         - Requires close proximity